Liuwa is a fantastic area for birdlife...

 Then, when the pans fill up, yellow-billed, open-billed, saddle-billed and marabou storks arrive, with grey herons, spoonbills, egrets, three-banded and lots of blacksmith's plovers, spur-winged and pygmy geese, and many other water birds.
 Slaty egrets are seen in groups, a rare occurrence elsewhere.

 Secretary birds and Denham's and white-bellied bustards are common; and the park is noted for large numbers of the migrant black-winged pratincoles, a finely-marked swift-like bird which is rare further east.
 Other 'special' birds in Liuwa Plain here include the pink-billed and clapper larks, swamp boubou, rosy-breasted longclaw, sharp-tailed starling, long-tailed widow and white-cheeked bee-eater.
 Liuwa Plains is also a great area for raptors from the greater kestrel to bateleur and martial eagles, palmnut vultures and fish eagles.
 Pel's fishing owl is found along Luanginga River to the south and the Luambimba River in the north.
+The park is also home to grey crowned cranes, recently classified as endangered due to population declines elsewhere.

 Seasons in Liuwa PlainsFrom January to about April, a large area of Liuwa Plains is covered in shallow water, and all the pans in the south of the park are full – perfect for the large herds of herbivores which gather there, and the large numbers of birds which also arrive.